Career Services offers free resume reviews for students and alumni.

-- Come to the Career Center in Room 211 of the Student Union during walk-in hours for a 10-minute resume critique
+- Come to Career Services in Room 211 of the Student Union during walk-in hours (10am-4pm, Monday-Friday) for a 10-minute resume review

 Writing an effective resume

 - Your degree(s), major(s), graduation date (month/year), and degree-granting institution, including the city and state.

 - GPA information may also be listed for your major or overall (out of a 4.0), if desired.
 This is recommended, if your GPA is 3.0 or higher.

 - List any relevant courses you feel make you marketable.

 - College degrees or additional training during or after college.